 Deane B. Judd

-1953-1954 OSA President Dean Brewster Judd was born in South Hadley Falls, MA, USA., on 15 November 1900 and received an A.B. in 1922 and an M.A. in 1923 from Ohio State University.
+1953-1954 OSA President Deane Brewster Judd was born in South Hadley Falls, Massachusetts, USA, on 15 November 1900 and received an A.B. in 1922 and an M.A. in 1923 from Ohio State University.
 He completed his Ph.D. in physics at Cornell University.
-In his doctoral dissertation on a quantitative investigation of the Purkinje afterimage Judd demonstrated pioneering efforts in the use of psychology in colorimetric studies.
+In his doctoral dissertation on a quantitative investigation of the Purkinje afterimage, Judd demonstrated pioneering efforts in the use of psychology in colorimetric studies.

-Judd spent his entire career at the National Bureau of Standards.
-In the summers of 1925 and 1926 he worked as a Munsell research associate at the National Bureau of Standards (NBS), and in 1927 became a full time NBS staff member.
-When Judd retired from NBS in 1969 he ended a 40-year span during which he was regarded as the foremost colorimetrist in the U.S.
+Judd spent his entire career at the National Bureau of Standards (NBS).
+In the summers of 1925 and 1926 he worked as a Munsell research associate at the NBS, and in 1927 he became a full time NBS staff member.
+When Judd retired from NBS in 1969, he ended a 40-year span during which he was regarded as the foremost colorimetrist in the U.S.

 In 1933 Judd published an article in JOSA that introduced U.S. scientists to the Standard Observer and Coordinate System for Colorimetry recommended in 1931 by CIE.
 Judd contributed significantly to derivation of the data for the CIE observer, and to the very convenient form in which they and the associated coordinate system were recommended.
 He influenced the derivation of working tables and charts that appeared in the 1936 MIT “Handbook of Colorimetry” which quickly became the standard manual for the routine practice of colorimetry based on spectrophotometry.

-From 1953 until his death in 1972 Judd served as chair of the OSA committee on uniform color scales.
-He received OSA’s Frederic Ives Medal and served as editor of JOSA from 1961 to 1963.
+From 1953 until his death in 1972, Judd served as chair of the OSA committee on uniform color scales.
+He served as editor of JOSA from 1961 to 1963.

 Document Created: 12 Jun 2013